emberjs/website/assets/docs/views.md

 &lt;div class="ember-view is-urgent">
 </pre>

-If priority is changed to false, then the `priority` class name will be removed.
+If isUrgent is changed to false, then the `is-urgent` class name will be removed.

 By default, the name of the Boolean property is dasherized.
 You can customize the class name applied by delimiting it with a colon: